double16/shyhurricane/README.md

 The MCP server exposes a proxy port, `8010` by default, that serves the indexed content.
 The intent is use tools on the indexed content after the fact.
 For example, to run `nuclei` and feed the findings into the MCP server.

 The proxy supports HTTP and HTTPS with self-signed certs.
-Look for a log line like the following to find the CA cert:
+Look for a log line like the following to find the CA cert.
+Either your tools can be configured to ignore certificate validation or trust this cert.

 ```
 replay proxy listening on ('127.0.0.1', 8010), CA cert is at /home/user/.local/state/shyhurricane/127.0.0.1_8200/certs/ca.pem (CONNECT→TLS ALPN: h2/http1.1)